opensearch-project/demos/demo/README.md

 # OpenSearch + OpenSearch Dashboards with OpenLDAP authentication backend

-This repo provides an example cluster using OpenLDAP as an authentication backend.
+This demo provides an example cluster using OpenLDAP as an authentication backend.

 ## Services